uptane/deployment-considerations/exceptional_operations.md

 ## Adding, removing, or replacing ECUs

-Sometimes, it may be necessary for a dealership or mechanic to add, update, or remove ECUs on a vehicle.
-This may be done in order to support custom configurations of vehicles.
+Sometimes, it may be necessary for a dealership or mechanic to replace a particular ECU in a vehicle, or even add or remove one.
+This will mean that the vehicle version manifest will change--even if the replacement ECU is an identical model, it will have a different ECU key.
+The Director may detect this as a security attack; an ECU suddenly using a new signing key could be indicative of a compromised ECU.

-In order to support this use case, one way is for a dealership or mechanic to use an out-of-band communications channel (e.g., perhaps a private, authenticated web site) to communicate with an OEM about the hardware updates to the vehicle.
-The dealership or mechanic would then identify the vehicle using its identifier (e.g., VIN), and tell the OEM about the ECUs added to or removed from the vehicle.
+We recommend dealing with this use case by establishing an out-of-band process that allows authorized mechanics to report a change to the OEM so that the change in ECU configuration is recorded in the inventory database.
+Exactly what that process looks like will depend on the size of the automaker and the relative frequency of ECU replacements.

+* A small luxury automaker might choose to simply choose to allow authorized mechanics to send an email or make a phone call to an aftersales support person with the details of the new ECU, and have that person manually enter the details.
+* A larger automaker might choose to deploy a dealer portal (i.e. a private, authenticated website) to allow authorized service centers to enter the details of the new ECU configuration themselves.

+Another option for updating the ECU configuration is to have a process that temporarily "unlocks" an ECU configuration, allowing the vehicle's Primary to directly report its new configuration (as opposed to having the mechanic enter the details of the replaced ECU).
+There is a tradeoff here: it streamlines the repair process, but more automation increases the risk that a real attack could go unnoticed.

-Note also that Uptane does not prescribe a protocol for primaries to discover whether ECUs have been added to, updated on, or removed from a vehicle.
-This is because it is an orthogonal problem to software update security.
+Note, however, that these are only recommendations.
+Uptane does not prescribe a protocol for this use case, because it is an orthogonal problem to software _update_ security.
 The advantage of this approach is that an OEM is free to solve this problem using existing solutions that it may already have in place.

-The OEM should then decide how to respond to the new information.
-The OEM can verify the new information by requiring the vehicle to produce a new vehicle version manifest that corresponds to the new hardware.
-If this is a rare enough use case, then human intervention MAY always be required in order to update the hardware on a vehicle.
+### Aftermarket ECUs

+A slightly more difficult use case to deal with are aftermarket ECUs--for example, 3rd-party replacement parts, or add-on ECUs that add functionality for commercial fleet management.
+One approach is to work with the ECU manufacturer, and treat them like any other tier-1.
+(The addition of the aftermarket ECU would be managed in one of the ways recommended in the previous section.)
+However, this is likely not economically feasible in many/most cases.
+The easiest alternative is to simply exclude the aftermarket ECU from receiving OTA updates.

+Many aftermarket ECUs for fleet management, monitoring, or  have their own independent internet connection, and thus do not need to be integrated into the OEM's update system at all.

 ## Adding or removing a supplier